damianhakert/damianhakert.github.io/source/handbook/marketing/blog/community-writers/index.html.markdown

 - Select an issue from <https://gitlab.com/gitlab-com/blog-posts/issues> [labeled](#labels) with "[up-for-grabs]"
 - Submit an the first two paragraphs of the article or link to a relevant article you've written before.
-- Leave a comment "@marcia I would like to write this post, and I accept the terms on the [Community Writers Program](#)"
+- Leave a comment "@gl-community-writers I would like to write this post, and I accept the terms on the [Community Writers Program](#)"

 If you don't see a topic that interests you, you can propose a new topic by creating a new issue and following the last two instructions above.
-Once approved Marcia will leave a comment "@username, you got it!" and you can start writing!
+Once approved, a GitLab Team Member will leave a comment "@username, you got it!" and you can start writing!

 ## Get Paid